ycpcs/cs482-spring2019/syllabus.md

 The overall grade for the course will be determined by the progress made on the chosen project through a series of four milestones.
 Each group will be expected to demonstrate a working **system** for each milestone and discuss the progress made from the previous one.
 It is very important to make continuous incremental progress throughout the semester on a weekly basis.

+### Attendance Policy

+**Attendance at every weekly meeting is mandatory**.
+If you must miss a meeting, for whatever reason, you must inform your team leader and the instructor as soon as possible.

 ### Academic Integrity

 York College’s mission statement stipulates that strict adherence to principles of academic honesty is expected of all students.
 Therefore, academic dishonesty will not be tolerated at York College.
 Academic dishonesty refers to actions such as, but not limited to, cheating, plagiarism, fabricating research, falsifying academic documents, etc., and includes all situations where students make use of the work of others and claim such work as their own.

-The following policy pertains to all graded work in this course:

-> All graded (individual) assignments are to be completed individually.
-I encourage you to discuss high level concepts with other students, but any work you submit **must be yours alone**.
->
-> Direct copying of solutions or work from other students, web sites, or other sources **is absolutely forbidden under any circumstances**.
->
-> Any sources (books, websites, articles, fellow students, etc.), except for the course textbook and lecture notes, that you consult in completing an assignment **must be properly acknowledged**.
-In general, I strongly discourage you from using any resource not explicitly listed in the course syllabus or on the course web page but rather asking the instructor for assistance.

-When a faculty member believes a student has committed an act of academic dishonesty, the faculty member must inform the student in writing and then has ten business days from that written notification to the student to report the incident to the Dean of Academic Affairs and the Department Chair.
-Documentation related to instances of academic dishonesty will be kept on file in the student’s permanent record.
-If the academic dishonesty is the student’s first offense, the faculty member will have the discretion to decide on a suitable sanction up to a grade of 0 for the course.
-Students are not permitted to withdraw from a course in which they have been accused of academic dishonesty.
+When a faculty member believes a student has committed an act of academic dishonesty, the faculty member must promptly notify the student in writing and obtain confirmation of notification from the student.
+The faculty member then has ten business days from that written notification to the student to report the incident to the Dean of Academic Affairs and the Department Chair.
+Documentation related to instances of academic dishonesty will be kept on file in the student's permanent record.
+The faculty member has full discretion to determine a suitable penalty for the student, up to a course grade of 0.
+This discretion is limited to the course in which the dishonesty took place.
+Students may not withdraw from a course in which they have been accused of academic dishonesty, unless and until the accusation is withdrawn by the faculty member or is overturned by the Student Welfare Committee or the Dean of Academic Affairs.

-### Attendance

-Students are expected to attend all scheduled classes and read the appropriate text material prior to class.
-If you must miss a class, it is your responsibility to notify the professor prior to class.
-Students are responsible for all material covered in class.

-You may work ahead and submit any assignments **early**, but you **must not** fall behind.
-Class time is intended to be used for answering questions about the reading, labs, and assignments.
-You are responsible for keeping up with the reading assignments as described in the schedule.
+Students who believe they have been unjustly charged or sanctioned must discuss the situation with the faculty member and have 10 business days thereafter to submit an appeal to Student Welfare Committee through the Dean of Academic Affairs.
+If an appeal is filed, the Student Welfare Committee will then conduct a hearing to review the charge and/or sanction.
+In the case of an egregious first offense, the faculty member may request that the Student Welfare Committee conduct a hearing and determine a sanction, which may involve academic probation, suspension or dismissal from the College.

+If the Dean of Academic Affairs determines that the academic dishonesty is the student's second offense, the Dean will provide written notification to the student, the faculty member, and the Department Chair.
+The Student Welfare Committee will automatically conduct a hearing to review the charge and decide on an appropriate sanction, which will involve academic probation, suspension or dismissal from the College.
+Students who believe the Student Welfare Committee has unjustly sanctioned them may submit a written appeal to the Dean of Academic Affairs within 72 hours of receiving notification of the Student Welfare Committee's sanction.

 ### Professionalism